History of education in the United States: Women and girls

 Historians note that reading and writing were different skills in the colonial era.
 Schools taught both, but in places without schools, writing was taught mainly to boys and a few privileged girls.
 Men handled worldly affairs and needed to both read and write.
 It was believed that girls needed only to read (especially religious materials).
 This educational disparity between reading and writing explains why the colonial women often could read, but could not write and could not sign their names—they used an "X".

-The education of elite women in Philadelphia after 1740 followed the British model developed by the gentry classes during the early 18th century.
+After 1740, the education of elite women in Philadelphia followed the British model developed by the gentry classes during the early 18th century.
 Rather than emphasizing ornamental aspects of women's roles, this new model encouraged women to engage in more substantive education, reaching into the classical arts and sciences to improve their reasoning skills.
 The education of girls in the Colonial era differed among the various colonies according to the religious and cultural practices the colonists brought with them from their countries of origin.
 The Central colonies (N.Y., Pennsylvania, Delaware, and New Jersey), for instance, more often offered elementary education to girls than did those of New England and the South.
-The Dutch Protestants of the New Netherlands even operated coeducational schools at the elementary level.
+The Dutch Protestants of New Netherland even operated coeducational schools at the elementary level.
 Education had the capacity to help colonial women secure their elite status by giving them traits that their 'inferiors' could not easily mimic.
 Fatherly (2004) examines British and American writings that influenced Philadelphia during the 1740s–1770s and the ways in which Philadelphia women gained education and demonstrated their status.

+At the end of the colonial era, Noah Webster, Benjamin Rush, and others used the educational theories of Jean-Jacques Rousseau to argue for the civic necessity of broad-based female education.
+Webster, in particular, started including a significant volume of content intended for girls in his best-selling schoolbooks.